 What is cyclist's low back pain?

-Why does my back hurt when cycling?
+Why does your back hurt when cycling?

-- bike size not adapted to the cyclist
+- bike size not adapted to cyclist

 - saddle and handlebar adjustment to be reviewed